 yis the top 1 percent of values.
 The number of profiles indicates how many profiles fall into the range, not 1 percent of the available profiles.

 If there are more than 250 profiles available for a particular choice, the graph averages a random sample of 250 of them.
-The root frame will report an average over at most 250 profiles.
+The root frame reports an average over at most 250 profiles.

 The following screenshot shows a weight-filtered graph: